seesee010/dotfiles/README.md

 > If you don't want to have that please consider deleting `~/.config/keyboard/default.conf`
 > As this is a symlink, you need to delete `/etc/keyd/default.conf` too.

+> [!NOTE]
+> the keys setup will be depricated, soon.
+> As I will switch to: carbonfet dactyl manuf. fork
+> In the future there will be a repo to that topic - as I will show how i have done it.

 ## TOC
 - [nvim](#nvim)
 - [zsh](#zsh)